8051Enthusiast/delsum/README.md

 * `swap`: The boolean flag which indicates that the regular sum should be in the higher half of the packed checksum.
 Defaults to `false`.

 Note that currently, only sums over bytes are supported so sums fletcher-32 can't be specified yet.
-Also, the `reverse` part does not appear to really work right now.

 `crc`
 =====